Dr. Miami: Early life and education

 At the outbreak of World War I, Salzhauer's grandfather's family fled Ukraine and pogroms there; his great-grandfather was clubbed to death by a Cossack as the family left.
-The rest of the family moved first to Vienna and then Berlin.
-When the Nazis came to power, his grandfather moved to Israel, and Salzhauer's father was born in Tel Aviv.
-His father moved to New York City in 1958, where Salzhauer was born in 1972 and grew up.
+When the Nazis came to power, his grandfather moved to Mandatory Palestine, and Salzhauer's father was born in Tel Aviv.
+His father moved to New York City in 1958, where Salzhauer was born and grew up.

-While the rest of his family had attended Jewish schools, Salzhauer wanted to go to public high school to compete on the swim team.
-He was teased over the shape of his nose, and he left and went to the Frisch School, a Jewish high school.
-He then attended Rockland Community College from 1989 to 1990 before transferring into Brooklyn College's BA/MD program.
-There, he met his wife, Eva.
+Salzhauer went to a public high school, where he was teased over the shape of his nose, and he left and went to the Frisch School, a Jewish high school.
+He then attended Rockland Community College from 1989 to 1990 before transferring to Brooklyn College.
 After two years he transferred to Washington University School of Medicine in St. Louis, Missouri.

-After graduating he did his residency at first at Mount Sinai in Miami in general surgery, then at Jackson Memorial Hospital in Miami for plastic surgery, then did further training in plastic surgery at Cleveland Clinic in Weston, Florida.
-The other residents performed a rhinoplasty on Salzhauer as a gift for the completion of his residency.
-They also gave him a chin implant and liposuction.
+After graduating, Salzhauer did his residency at first at Mount Sinai in Miami in general surgery, then at Jackson Memorial Hospital in Miami for plastic surgery, then did further training in plastic surgery at Cleveland Clinic in Weston, Florida.
+The other residents performed a rhinoplasty on Salzhauer as a gift for the completion of his residency, in addition to a chin implant and liposuction.